explore-os/eos/README.md

 - [Whats next](#whats-next)

 ---

+## Work in Progress
+Before we get into any details, please not that everything here is still pretty much `Work in Progress`, so do expect things to break.
+Once the project is stable enough, I will remove this notice.

 ## Introduction
 This project is an experiment in building an **actor system on top of the Linux filesystem and signals**.